UTA IQ & SightX Release Study Of Entertainment Trends In COVID-19 Era

-UTA IQ, the agency’s data and analytics group, teamed with consumer research platform SightX to produce the 56-page study that surveyed nearly 1,100 respondents in the randomized study.
+UTA IQ, the agency’s data and analytics group, teamed up with market research platform SightX to produce the 56-page study, surveying nearly 1,100 respondents.

 The study returns significant takeaways about the live music landscape, revealing a strong shift toward a wide array of virtual events, with more than one in four saying they’ve already attended a virtual concert, movie night or watch party, fitness class, masterclass or university course and/or a virtual event or conference.

-Forty-six percent have turned to livestreaming, and 28% of those have paid to watch a livestream.
-Twenty-five percent of the general population have already participated in a virtual/livestreamed concert, and 37% of the general population say they plan to participate in a livestreamed concert.
+46% have turned to livestreaming, and 28% of those have paid to watch a livestream.
+25% of the general population have already participated in a virtual/livestreamed concert, and 37% of the general population say they plan to participate in a livestreamed concert.

-Significantly, approximately seven in 10 concert attendees who participated in a livestream concert during this time of social distancing say they plan to continue doing so even after live music events return.
+Significantly, approximately 7 in 10 concert attendees who participated in a livestream concert during this time of social distancing say they plan to continue doing so even after live music events return.

 One finding of concern to the live business is that while most concert-going consumers say they miss live, fewer than half say they plan to go to a concert or music festival of any size within the first month of eased stay-at-home regulations.